nikhilnair31/MassEmailer/README.md

 # EMailer
 Send emails with links to apt sites per keyword based on user's strengths.
+User data stored in SQLAlchemy and emails sent using AWS' SES and Selenium.

 ### How to Use :
 First run `sql_ses_url_email.py`.